Ziad-Abaza/chatbot-QueryBot-python/README.md

   - Uses `tflearn` to create a model with multiple hidden layers.
   - Trains the model and saves it as `model.tflearn`.

+### Version 3: `chatbot-QueryBot-V3` *(New)*
+- **Framework:** Under Development
+- **Model Type:** Improved version with enhanced features.
+- **Training Data:** Uses intents data stored in `intents.json` and additional datasets.
+- **Note:** `DataGenerator_Beta.py` is still under development and is not fully functional at this stage.

+#### Files:
+- `chatbot-QueryBot-V3.py`: The main script for the latest version of the chatbot, using updated techniques.
+- `DataGenerator_Beta.py`: Currently under development; not yet fully operational.
+- `Chatbot_Model_Fuzzy_Matching.py`: Implements fuzzy matching for more flexible response generation.
+- `Chatbot_Model_Intent_Classifier.py`: An updated classifier to improve intent detection.
+- `DataGenerator.py`: A utility for generating and processing data for the chatbot.
+- `intents.json`: JSON file containing predefined intents and responses.
+- `dataset.json`: A dataset to enhance training with additional examples.

 ## Requirements:

 - Python 3.x